 If you are a licensed professional who was arrested for any kind of alleged criminal offense in Central Florida, it will be in your best interest to quickly seek legal representation.
-Ashley M. Aulls, P.A. defends individuals throughout Citrus County, Sumter County, Pasco County, and Hernando County.
+The Law Office of Ashley Aulls, P.A. defends individuals throughout Citrus County, Sumter County, Pasco County, and Hernando County.

 Brooksville criminal defense lawyer Ashley Aulls will work tirelessly to help you achieve the most favorable resolution to your case, possibly having the criminal charges minimized or eliminated.
-He can review your case and answer all of your legal questions when you call (352) 593-4115 or submit an online contact form to receive a free, confidential consultation.
+He can review your case and answer all of your legal questions when you call (352) 593-4115 or submit an online contact form to set up a confidential consultation.